 In this tutorial, I will provide a brief overview of proportional navigation family of guidance laws, but more importantly, we will go over some sample code so you get straight to trying it out in your own game.
-This tutorial (and accompanying demonstration video) is written using World in Conflict MW Mod, with 4.7 early-alpha development build.
+This tutorial (and accompanying demonstration video) is written using World in Conflict MW Mod.
 Sample codes are written in Python for MW Mod's FLINT Missile System.

 History of Proportional Navigation (PN)

 PN is the foundation of modern homing guidance in virtually every guided missiles in use today.
 The theory of PN was developed by the US Navy during World War II as desperate measures were needed to protect their ships from Japanese kamikaze attacks, and gun-based defense systems (even automated fire director controlled guns) simply did not have the range to take out the target at a safe distance, and easily became overwhelmed by saturation.
 Automatic homing missiles were urgently needed to defend ships at sea.

 Although theory of PN was apparently known by the Germans during WW II, no applications were reported and the war shortly ended thereafter.
 The US Navy's experimental Lark missile was the first to implement PN, soon followed by Sparrow and the venerable AIM-9 Sidewinder after the war.